 A group of Beloit College students will be heading to Jamaica this December as part of the anthropology department’s first-ever field school in the country.

 While college students nationwide will be sleeping in and recovering from a busy fall term, 10 anthropology students will venture to the Caribbean country for a three-week period between Christmas and the spring semester where they will conduct ethnographic field work, intern at places including museums and a women’s center, and attend cultural events.

 Prior to the trip, students will take a half-unit course, followed by another half-unit course afterwards to write their research reports.
 The trip itself is one unit, making the course a total of two units.
-Anthropology Professor Nancy Krusko and Assistant Anthropology Professor Lisa Anderson-Levy, who created the ethnographic field school, hope to conduct it every other year.
+Anthropology Professor Nancy Krusko and Associate Anthropology Professor Lisa Anderson-Levy, who created the ethnographic field school, hope to conduct it every other year.

 Jamaica was selected as the site of the field study because the college has a small institutional footprint in the Caribbean, especially compared to parts of Africa, Asia and Central America, which are more regularly frequented by Beloit students and faculty.
 Jamaica is also comparatively close and more affordable than other spots.

 “In terms of a field school, the Caribbean is different enough from what I expect most students are used to,” said Anderson-Levy, adding that the region will take them outside of their comfort zone and stretch their boundaries.
 “It’s good to get them thinking about how they fit with various communities and how they see the world.”

 “I hope they gain a greater appreciation of cultural differences and what are the factors that lead to it,” Krusko added.
 “It will give them a better perspective about our own lives – coming from the U.S. we’re much more privileged than other parts of the world.”